AHMED11178/ICS344-Project/Phase2/SIEM_Configuration/splunk_configs.md

 * Installed the Splunk Universal Forwarder using `dpkg` on both Kali and Metasploitable3
 * Configured them to forward log data to Splunk Enterprise on the host
 * Verified that incoming log data appears correctly in the Splunk web interface

-If needed, I can also document the troubleshooting steps or provide a network diagram of the setup.